wesleywerner/mvc-game-design/README.md

 ## The Event Manager

-This class coordinates the messages sent between our MVC objects.
+This class coordinates the messages sent between our objects.
 Each event is a class that inherits from the Event base.
 Each event can also store additional data if it wishes.
 The event manager has methods to subscribe to receive messages through a notify(event) call.

 _Note the class comments and spacing between classes as per [PEP 8](#references)._

+**eventmanager.py**

 ~~~{.python}